What is clinical validation? Why is it important? What’s the big deal? Is it not enough to just query the provider?

 “The assignment of a diagnosis code is based on the provider’s diagnostic statement that the condition exists.
 The provider’s statement that the patient has a particular condition is sufficient.
 Code assignment is not based on clinical criteria used by the provider to establish the diagnosis.”

-We are caught between an irreconcilable CMS requirement for compliant submission of claims and reimbursement and CMS official guidance for compliant coding.
+We are caught between an irreconcilable CMS requirement for compliant submission of claims and reimbursement and the Official Guidelines for Coding and Reporting.

 What is to be done?
 Many argue that a clinical validation query to the provider is enough, relying on his response to decide whether to assign a code for the condition.
 A request for additional clinical information substantiating the diagnosis is recommended.